Steklov-type 1D inequalities (a survey): Introduction

-This survey is an extended version of the talk given at the International Conference ``Qualitative Theory of Differential Equations'' in December 2020.
-It has partial intersection with the survey \cite{KuzNaz} where an extensive bibliography on multidimensional functional inequalities is given.
+The first version of this survey was an extended variant of the talk given at the International Conference ``Qualitative Theory of Differential Equations'' in December 2020.
+In comparison with it, the present version is supplemented with both historical references and new results.
+The text has partial intersection with the survey \cite{KuzNaz} where an extensive bibliography on multidimensional functional inequalities is given.

 Sharp constants in one-dimensional functional inequalities are important in various fields of mathematics such as the theory of functions (see \cite{Maz}, \cite{Tikh}), mathematical physics (see, e.g., \cite{EK}, \cite{DELL}), mathematical statistics (see \cite[\S 6.2]{Nik}, \cite{LNN}) etc.